 The semiconductor industry is highly cyclical and is characterized by constant and rapid technological change, rapid product obsolescence and price erosion, evolving standards, short product life cycles and wide fluctuations in product supply and demand.
 The industry has experienced significant fluctuations, often connected with, or in anticipation of, maturing product cycles and new product introductions of both semiconductor companies' and their customers' products and fluctuations in general economic conditions.
-Deteriorating general worldwide economic conditions, including reduced economic activity, concerns about credit, interest rates and inflation, increased energy costs, decreased consumer confidence, reduced corporate profits, decreased spending and similar adverse business conditions, would make it very difficult for our customers, our vendors, and us to accurately forecast and plan future business activities and could cause U.S. and foreign businesses to slow spending on our products.
-In recent months, inflation and interest rates have increased significantly.
-Such pressures could impact demand for our customers' end products and increase our costs.
+Deteriorating general worldwide economic conditions, including reduced economic activity, concerns about credit, interest rates and inflation, increased energy costs, decreased consumer confidence, reduced corporate profits, decreased spending and similar adverse business conditions, would make it very difficult for our customers, our vendors, and us to accurately forecast and plan future business activities and could cause U.S. and foreign businesses to slow spending on our products and increase our costs.
 If our costs become subject to significant inflationary pressures, we may not be able to fully offset such higher costs with increased revenues.
 We cannot predict the timing, strength, or duration of any economic slowdown or economic recovery.
 If the economy or markets in which we operate deteriorate, our business, financial condition, and results of operations would likely be materially and adversely affected.